nostubs/nostubs.github.io/_posts/2018-01-25-integration-testing-done-right.md

 });
 {% endhighlight %}

-Better!
-Our service is running in our test just the way it would in production.
-It's almost too good to be true.
-And, actually, it kind of is.
+Nice!

+### The Good

+In a lot of ways, `nock` is perfect for our use case: it lets us neatly intercept outgoing requests from our app and test how it handles various responses.
+We're also not mocking out any internals of our service -- it seems to be running in our test just the way it would in production.  `nock` also has a lot of powerful features (response delays, socket timeouts, request header/body assertions) that allow you to simulate a variety of situations.

+### The Bad

 The issue is how `nock` works: by overriding the `request` and `clientRequest` functionality in Node's core `http` library (see [here](https://github.com/node-nock/nock/blob/master/lib/common.js#L103)).
-In a lot of ways, `nock` is everything we want: it lets us neatly intercept outgoing requests from our app and test how it handles various responses.

-On the other hand, we're breaking a central rule of testing: don't mess around with the internals of your environment if you don't have to, especially when it's going to deviate from your production environment.
+We're breaking a central rule of testing (see goal #2): don't mess around with the internals of your environment if you don't have to.
 Just like we wouldn't run the test suite of a Ruby 2.1.x app in an environment that's running 2.3.x, we should try to avoid monkeypatching a part of Node.JS's core library.

 Why?
-Mainly because we have no way to guarantee that `nock's` implementation of `http.request` is the same as what it's overriding.
-(Which is not a shot against `nock`, an elegantly written library that's served me well many times.)
-But even if `nock` is 99% identical to the core `http` library, that 1% will lurk in the background, ready to rear its head when you least expect it.
+We have no way to guarantee that `nock's` implementation of `http.request` is the same as what it's overriding.
 Writing good tests is often about limiting their seams -- their blind spots, the minor differences between how your code runs in your tests and how it runs in production.
 If we can avoid introducing a seam here, we should.

 ## Option 3: Yo Dawg, I Heard You Liked Services